fieldtrip/website/development/realtime/tmsi.md

 It is currently not quite clear which driver versions work with the SDK that we use to compile the aforementioned tools.
-A brief test with a recent beta version of the driver for Windows 7 (64 bit), using the old SDK failed.
+A brief test with a recent beta version of the driver for Windows 7 (64-bit), using the old SDK failed.

 ### Compilation